JoshWeiner/RPG_period05_team04/README.md

 ### DoctorEggman Class
 The DoctorEggman Class extends the Monster class.
-It has a constructor that changes the values of Hp, strength, defense and attackRating to values different in the Monster class.
+It has a constructor that changes the values of Hp, strength, defense and attackRating to values different than in the Monster class.
 It has a toString that returns these values.

 ### KimJongUn Class
 The KimJongUn Class extends the Monster class.
-It has a constructor that changes the values of Hp, strength, defense and attackRating to values different in the Monster class.
+It has a constructor that changes the values of Hp, strength, defense and attackRating to values different than in the Monster class.
 It has a toString that returns these values.

 ### LordFarquaad Class
 The LordFarquaad Class extends the Monster class.
-It has a constructor that changes the values of Hp, strength, defense and attackRating to values different in the Monster class.
+It has a constructor that changes the values of Hp, strength, defense and attackRating to values different than in the Monster class.
 It has a toString that returns these values.

 ### Human Class
 The Human class extends the Protagonist class.
 It has a field called pronoun which is a String type.
 It has a constructor that takes two Strings as parameters and changes the value of the name from the Protagonist class to the name in the parameter.
 It has a toString() that returns the pronoun and the name.